 Whilst Jim was speaking of the battle to be the best self you can be in a worldly sense, this is true in a spiritual sense.

-Self-discipline now will create a mindset when working the will of God and shining His light is a little difficult but fail to do this and later you will regret that you did not serve Him while there was yet time.
-I was a young man once who was full of idealism and I always thought that there would be time to pursue this idealism.
+Self-discipline now will create a mindset when working the will of God.
+Shining His light may be a little difficult but fail to do this and later you will regret that you did not serve Him while there was yet time.
+I was a young man once and full of idealism.
+I always thought that I would have time to pursue this idealism.
 Now I am not so young, and I am acutely conscious that time is running out and I regret that I did not do so.

 A Mighty Work

-The fact is that regardless of age and time, we are called to a mighty work in a world that desperately needs us.
+The fact is that regardless of age and time, Jesus calls us to a mighty work in a world that desperately needs us.

 Our struggle with the world is not a struggle with those behaviours we recognise as the fruits of opposition to God.
 Our struggle with the world is a struggle against the disease itself rather than its symptoms.

 We wrestle against principalities, rulers, privileged people (in this order of things) and spiritual rulers who are corrupt.